Web Analytics

 Fad #5: ‘Educational’ baby shows

 When I first became a parent 11 years ago, it seemed clear that TV is not beneficial for children under 2 years old.
 But despite the still-clear screen time advice by the AAP and the WHO, recently some Youtube channels have become very popular.
 They are recommended in parenting circles as ‘educational’, ‘beneficial for language development’, and ‘not the same as screen time’.
 I won’t name them, but at least a couple appear to be modeled on the classic, much loved show for (older!) children by Mr. Rogers.
 Educational value of shows for babies is not supported by science; any such shows do count as screen time.
 It is still best to avoid all screen time except videochatting until your baby is at least 18 months old.
-(Read about the now-classic example of Baby Einstein and the science behind the no-screen-for-baby recommendations here – it’s quite eye-opening.)
+(Read about the now-classic example of Baby Einstein and the science behind the no-screen-for-baby recommendations here – it’s quite eye-opening!)

-Fad #6: Baby play equipment
+Fad #6: 'Play' equipment

 There are many types of baby play equipment: bouncy chairs, Bumbo-type moulded floor seats and other sit-me-ups, swings, exersaucer-type activity centers, and other seating devices.
 I’ve heard moms jokingly refer to these seats as “the circles of neglect”; they are also referred to as “baby containers”.
 These devices are certainly convenient for parents, and babies often seem like they are comfy and having fun.
 Manufacturers tend to claim that baby play equipment delivers developmental benefits, but to my knowledge, researchers have not found any benefits so far.
 In fact, one study showed a correlation between time spent in “containers” and slower motor development.8 It can be helpful to have a baby seat, but you certainly don't need to buy a variety of baby containers.
 You can read more about why the American Physical Therapy Association discourages prolonged time in ‘containers’ and about the benefits of natural movement for babies here.
 And here’s how you can create a play area that supports free movement and exploration.